 To improve proficiency with collaboration tools:

-- Familiarize yourself with the tool’s features, functionalities, and practices for the best utilization.
+- Get familiar with the tool’s features, functionality, and best practices for optimal use.

 - Encourage team-wide adoption of the tool by describing its benefits.

-- Give teams the necessary training and ongoing support when required.
+- Provide teams with the necessary training and ongoing support.

 - Regularly review and refine how the team uses the tool.